Mont Kiara: Public transport

-Since 1 December 2017 Mont Kiara is directly served by RapidKL bus route T852, also to Pusat Bandar Damansara MRT station.
-This route however runs from 06:00 to 22:30 only, while the aforementioned 190 and T818 routes serve until midnight.
+Since 1 December 2017 Mont Kiara is directly served by RapidKL bus route T852, also to Semantan MRT station.

 The area is planned to be served by the Mont Kiara MRT station in the future which will be an underground station as part of the proposed MRT Circle Line.

 Politics

 Mont Kiara is part of the Segambut constituency of the Dewan Rakyat in the Malaysian Parliament.
 The current representative is Hannah Yeoh of the Democratic Action Party since May 2018.